whitemike889/app-gradle-plugin/USER_GUIDE.md

 ### How do I run multiple modules on the Dev App Server v1?

-Multimodule support can be done by adding all the runnable modules to a single runner's configuration (which currently must be an appengine-standard application), and using a helper method to tie everything together.
+Multimodule support can be done by adding all the runnable modules to a single runner's configuration (which currently must be an appengine-web.xml based application), and using a helper method to tie everything together.
 ```groovy
 appengine {
   run {